 Apparently, a DIY dog stroller is one of the best, easiest, and cheapest ways to have an effective dog stroller.
 Although it would require you some time, effort, and skills, you would still end up having a great and personalized stroller for your pets.

 Also, this will allow you to know whether you need to recline the back of the stroller or not.
 The reason behind is that large dogs won’t fit in a stroller if the back is not flattened or reclined.
 So, check if your pet has enough space to move around when the back is reclined.
+This way you will have a good stroller for a large pet.

 Now, some strollers have a fixed back.
 If your pet is small, it will be enough.
 But, it is still recommended to utilize a baby stroller that has a reclinable back.